osscar-org/scicode-widgets/docs/src/developers.rst

 Converting notebook test files
 ##############################

-The we store the notebooks as converted Python file using `jupytext` for the conversion for better versioning
+We store the notebooks as converted Python file using `jupytext` for better versioning

 .. code-block:: bash

   jupytext tests/notebooks/*.py --to ipynb

-Be aware that when runnng the tests with tox all `*.ipynb` are overwriten by their corresponding `*.py` file.
+Be aware that when running the tests with tox all `*.ipynb` are overwritten by the corresponding `*.py` files.
 For example, the file `test_widget_cue_box.ipynb` is overwritten by the conversion of `test_widget_cue_box.py` when running the test.